erezsh/runtype/docs/types.rst

 Type Classes
 ============

-A collection of classes that serve as building blocks for making your own type-system.
+A collection of classes that serve as building blocks for making your own type system.

-You can use that type-system to:
+You can use that type system to:

 - reason about your program's logic